borgbackup/borg/docs/usage.rst

 ::

-    0      no error, normal termination
+    0 = success (logged as INFO)
-    1      some error occurred (this can be a complete or a partial failure) 128+N  killed by signal N (e.g. 137 == kill -9)
+    1 = warning (operation reached its normal end, but there were warnings - you should check the log, logged as WARNING)

-Note: we are aware that more distinct return codes might be useful, but it is not clear yet which return codes should be used for which precise conditions.
+    2 = error (like a fatal error, a local or remote exception, the operation did not reach its normal end, logged as ERROR) 128+N = killed by signal N (e.g. 137 == kill -9)

-See issue #61 for a discussion about that.
-Depending on the outcome of the discussion there, return codes may change in future (the only thing rather sure is that 0 will always mean some sort of success and "not 0" will always mean some sort of warning / error / failure - but the definition of success might change).
+The return code is also logged at the indicated level as the last log entry.

 Environment Variables
 ---------------------